ikkez/F3-Sugar/Cortex/readme.md

 This way it also creates datatypes of datetime, float, text (when `strlen > 255`) and double.

 The fluid mode disables the caching of the underlying SQL table schema.
 This could impact on performance, so keep in mind to deactivate this when you're done.
+Also keep in mind that you are not able to load or find any records from tables that are not existing - consider to create and save some sample data first, so Cortex can create the tables.

 ## Cortex Models